 - Loss of right to possess firearms

 - Issuance of a No Contact Order – cannot contact party in person, by phone, email, etc.

 Domestic violence arrests are often based on “he said – she said” evidence.
 As well, in many instances, even when the alleged victim wishes to recant or drop the charges, the prosecution will still pursue a conviction.

 Domestic Violence Attorney David W. Olson, Serving West Palm Beach and South Florida

 If you have been charged with domestic violence, it is advisable to hire an experienced domestic violence lawyer immediately.
 David W. Olson represents clients charged with domestic violence and all other criminal matters.

-Attorney Olson’s practice areas include all Florida and federal felonies and misdemeanors, including weapons offenses, drug charges, DUI, DUI manslaughter, weapons offenses, assault, murder, sex offenses, probation issues and more.
+Attorney Olson’s practice areas include all Florida and federal felonies and misdemeanors, including weapons offenses, drug charges, DUI, DUI manslaughter, assault, murder, sex offenses, probation issues and more.

 David W. Olson has attained a 5.0/5.0 AV Preeminent Peer Rating – the uppermost rating possible and an indication of the highest level of professional excellence and ethical standards.
 Attorney Olson serves clients in West Palm Beach, Palm Beach, South Florida and throughout the state.
 To schedule an appointment, contact us at 561-833-8866.